hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

 - To give users a way to show and hide sensitive information.

-- When needing a form input with the ability to mask its value temporarily.
+- When a form input with the ability to mask its value temporarily is needed.

 ### When not to use